 The first splash the company made in the vaping world was in 2011, when it released the industry’s first dual-coil cartomizer.
 At the time, using dual coils was considered bold and uncommon.
 Through these popular cartomizers, vapers were able to experience a whole new level of flavor and vapor.

 In 2013, the company pushed its new “cotton-less” technology in the Pyrex Aro and Tumbler tanks.
 These tanks used an atypical bottom-coil design to help avoid dry hits.
 Inspired by one of the most influential vaping devices of all time, the eGo Winder was SMOK’s take on what many consider the original enthusiast e-cigarette.
-Lastly, the Magneto was an updated version of the Telescope that featured a much better looking design and a unique magnetic firing switch.
+Lastly, the Magneto was an updated version of the Telescope that featured a much better-looking design and a unique magnetic firing switch.

-As variable-wattage became the norm, SMOK answered with a bevy of variable-wattage products.
+As variable-wattage became the norm, SMOK answered with a bevy of products.
 The Rocket, Shuttle, and Silenus were variable-wattage mods that were easy to use.
 The most interesting product in SMOK’s 2014 lineup was the BEC Pro.
 This was the company’s first vaping device to feature Bluetooth connectivity, a forward-thinking feature that would be seen in future SMOK products.

 In 2017, SMOK raised the bar once again with the TFV12 Cloud Beast King.
 One of the first sub ohm tanks to utilize duodenary (12) coil heads, it quickly became the go-to choice for cloud chasers.
 Based on the success of the Alien mod, they also released a device with illuminated lights called the ProColor.
-Their G-Priv and T-Priv mods continue this trend.
+Their G-Priv and T-Priv mods continued this trend.

+Over the years, Smoktech has established a track record of offering reasonable quality at low prices.
+Beyond that, it has also started some noteworthy trends.
 When you ask many enthusiast vapers about SMOK, the first thing they think of is big clouds.
-This is thanks to the TF series.
+This is thanks to the TFV4 tank.
 Prior to this, vapor production was almost exclusively the domain of rebuildable dripping atomizers (RDAs).
-That the company was able to make its sub-ohm tanks synonymous with cloud chasing is a truly noteworthy accomplishment.
+That the company was able to make its sub ohm tanks synonymous with cloud chasing is a truly noteworthy accomplishment.

 The company’s mods have often been experimental.
 For many vapers, SMOK devices had many firsts.
 From telescoping tube mods to wood box mods to box mods that can be controlled via Bluetooth, it has broadened the horizons of vaping devices.
 Its research & development team has created several twists that have influenced the entire vaping scene, whether it be LED lights, touch screens, duodenary coils, etc. While many of its competitors have tried to imitate its designs and technology, vapers were first able to enjoy them on Smoktech devices.

 SMOK has been one of the most progressive Chinese vaping companies in the industry.
 It has put a lot of work into developing original products.
-This hasn’t always been the case with Chinese vaping companies, but is the norm now.
+This hasn’t always been the case with Chinese vaping companies but is the norm now.
 Back when Smoktech had mechanical tube mods like the Telescope and Magneto, many of its competitors were satisfied cloning existing designs (see Sigelei, for example).
-SMOK showed the value of developing original products and has worked hard to establish one of the best reputations for any vaping company, not just Chinese ones.
+SMOK has also shown the value of experimentation: while most of the enthusiast vaping world was hooked on Boge single-coil cartomizers, SMOK’s dual-coil cartomizers proved to be groundbreaking.